-1: This unit has a built-in fish finder as standard.

-2: Use an Ethernet HUB.
+- 1: This unit has a built-in fish finder as standard. - 2: Use an Ethernet HUB.
 A maximum of 6 units of NavNet TZtouch series (if TZT2BB is connected, a maximum of 4 units) can be connected.
 NavNet TZtouch (TZT9/14/BB) cannot be connected.
-See page xxii for TZT series compatible combinations.

-- 3: For the multi-stage (cascade) connection, a maximum of four units of HUB-101/HUB-102 can be connected to the MFDs. - 4: Use an after-market PoE HUB.
+See page iii for TZT series compatible combinations. - 3: For the multi-stage (cascade) connection, a maximum of four units of HUB-101/HUB-102 can be connected to the MFDs. - 4: Use an after-market PoE HUB.
 The NETGEAR GS108PE is confirmed as compatible.
 Compatibility tests are limited to general use as part of this configuration and in no way indicates overall capability.
-Further, FURUNO cannot guarantee the functionality of any after-market HUB. - 5: The HDMI output resolution is fixed to 1280×720.
-To use a touch monitor for operation, its - resolution must be 1280×720 (Aspect ratio 16:9) and with HPD (Hot Plug Detection) function. - 6: Some transducers require connection of 12-10 pin conversion cable. - 7: 12 VDC is only used with DRS6A-NXT. - 8: Applicable when FUSION-LINK compatible device is connected via Ethernet HUB. - 9: DRS2D-NXT and DRS4D-NXT cannot be used in Japan. - 10: DRS4D X-Class is for Japanese market only.
+Further, FURUNO cannot guarantee the functionality of any after-market HUB. - 5: The HDMI output resolution is fixed to 1920x1080.
+To use a touch monitor for operation, its output resolution must be 1920x1080 (Aspect ratio 16:9) with HPD (Hot Plug Detection) function. - 6: When using a USB OTG as a USB host device, this equipment operates as a touch operation output device. - 7: Some transducers require connection of a 12-to-10 pin conversion cable. - 8: 12 VDC is only used with DRS6A-NXT.
+All other open array DRS sensors require 24 VDC. - 9: Applicable when FUSION-LINK compatible device is connected via Ethernet HUB. - 10: DRS2D-NXT and DRS4D-NXT cannot be used in Japan. - 11: DRS4D X-Class is for Japanese market only.